-The FA Review Group, which consists of the Head of School, Director of Finance and Director of Admissions where appropriate, shall impartially evaluate Apple Financial's FA's recommendation in light of consistent and transparent school-based priorities and availability of financial resources.
+The FA Review Group, which consists of the Head of School, Director of Finance and Director of Admissions where appropriate, shall impartially evaluate Apple Financial's FA recommendation, in light of consistent and transparent school-based priorities and availability of financial resources.

 When further information is required to adequately evaluate either the information provided to Apple Financial or their recommendation, the School shall seek clarification prior to a decision.

-The FA Review Group shall make all decisions regarding FA awards and these will be communicated to the families in mid February.
+The FA Review Group shall make all decisions regarding FA awards and these will be communicated to the families in January/February.

 Appealing an FA award decisions

 Families wishing to appeal a FA award decision must do so in writing to the Head within 10 days of receipt of the award.
 The reasons for the appeal must be clearly stipulated and any additional evidence provided.

 The Head will review appeals with the Director of Finance and another Senior Administrator not involved in the initial decision and a decision will be made within 10 working days of receipt of the appeal.
 The decision of the Head will be final.
 Any further appeals must be made to the ISABC ombudsman.